Certain benefits paid by the Department of Employment Affairs and Social Protection are liable to tax. They remain exempt from PRSI and USC.

 - at least 50% of the emoluments of the employee must qualify as R&D expenditure.

 The effective rate of tax of the employee cannot be reduced below 23%, and unused tax credits that the employee has been allocated may be carried forward.
-The employee may only make a claim to the Irish Revenue for a tax refund after the tax year end.
+The employee may only make a claim to the Irish Revenue for a tax refund after the end of the tax year.

 Ireland does not impose restrictions on movement of funds into Ireland or from Ireland to other countries.
 Foreign currency bank accounts may also be held in Ireland and abroad.
 If a new foreign bank account is opened after arrival in Ireland, it must be reported on your tax return.